github/docs/content/get-started/using-git/splitting-a-subfolder-out-into-a-new-repository.md

    {% endtip %}

-8. Add a new remote name with the URL you copied in step 7 for your repository.
+8. Add a new remote name with the URL you copied for your repository.
 For example, `origin` or `upstream` are two common choices.
    ```shell
    git remote add origin https://{% data variables.command_line.codeblock %}/USERNAME/REPOSITORY-NAME.git
    ```